rycwilson/code-wars/README.md

-A collection of Code Wars exercises ("kata") I've completed, organized by difficulty and solution language.
+A collection of completed Code Wars exercises ("kata"), organized by difficulty and solution language.

 <details>
 <summary>5kyu</summary>